Exploring your options

 3) Medical care with anonymous evidence collection – This third option is available if you aren't sure if you want to report the sexual assault to police.
 SART in Medicine Hat can collect the forensic evidence and it will be stored anonymously for up to one year with the Medicine Hat Police Service.
 This gives you time to decide if you want to report to police or not.
 After 1 year, if you do not want to report to police, the evidence will be destroyed.

-SARC's Intake & Group Counsellor or a Victim's Navigation Specialists can connect you to support services in your area.
+SARC's Intake & Group Counsellor or a Victim's Navigation Specialist can connect you to support services in your area.
 SARC offers support groups, 1-on-1 therapy, and education programs.
 To learn more about our therapy option please click here or call 403-548-2717.